Member in the Spotlight

 Professor of Philosophy, University Paris-Est Créteil (UPEC)

 ICLEI and Dunkirk: Dunkirk has been a member of ICLEI since 2008.
+In 2010 the city organised the 6th European Sustainable Cities and Towns Conference together with ICLEI.
 It is a signatory to the Aalborg Charter, the Aalborg Commitments and the Covenant of Mayors.